Hemanthannamneedi/Student-Performance-Dashboard/README.md

 4. **Explore:** Use the built-in slicers and click on different chart elements to interactively cross-filter the data.

-## 💡 Key Insights

-- **[Insight 1]:** e.g., "Math scores showed a 12% improvement in the spring semester following the introduction of the new tutoring program."
-- **[Insight 2]:** e.g., "Attendance rate has a strong positive correlation with final grades across all senior classes."
-- **[Insight 3]:** e.g., "The Science department holds the highest overall pass rate at 88%."

 ## 🤝 Contributing

 Feedback and suggestions are always welcome!
 Feel free to open an issue or submit a pull request if you have ideas on how to improve the data model, DAX measures, or visualizations.